 Two wheeler operations: Domestic

-Category shift from motorcycles to scooters continued in 2013–14 also, bringing more male buyers into the category.
-The shift in the scooter consumer preferences towards bigger scooters resulted in drop of TVS Scooty sales was addressed by TVS Jupiter.
+Category shift from motorcycles to scooters continued in 2014–15, with more male buyers entering the category.
+The shift in the scooter consumer preferences towards bigger scooters which resulted in drop of TVS Scooty sales was addressed by TVS Jupiter.
 Also the launch of new 110cc Scooty Zest helped growth in the girls' student segment.
 Sale of scooters increased by 48.9%.

-The Company's products are distributed through network of authorized dealers across India.
-The Company has strong distribution network in the 2W industry and it continuously seeks to increase its distribution reach.
+The Company has strong distribution network of authorised dealers across India and continuously seeks to increase its reach.

-The Company's two wheeler exports increased by 14% in 2013–14 due to demand expansion, better product mix and improvement in distribution network in some major export markets.
+The Company's two wheeler exports grew by 33.7% in 2014–15 with increasing demand, market–specific product actions and improvement in distribution network in some major export markets.

 Opportunities and Threats

-Even though Indian economy has been experiencing a slow growth phase, the long term prospects for 2W industry continue to be attractive.
+Even though Indian economy is experiencing a slow growth phase, the long term prospects for two wheeler industry continue to be attractive.

-A slew of new launches of motorcycles and scooters in 2014–15 are expected to further strengthen the presence of the Company in motorcycles category and consolidate its position in scooter category.
+A slew of new launches that has been planned in 2015–16 will further strengthen the presence of the Company in two wheeler industry.

 RISKS AND CONCERNS

-Total cost management is a continuous journey and the Company manages the same through deployment of costs to users.
-The Company will continue to pursue value engineering and alternate sourcing to reduce material costs during this year.
+Total cost management is a continuous journey and the Company has been instituting various cost control measures across the organization.
+The Company will continue to pursue process innovation, value engineering and alternate sourcing to reduce material costs during this year.

 Research and Development

-The Company has been using ERP for integrating its various business processes within the Company and its business partners.
-The Company continued to implement several projects in supply chain to improve its efficiency and transparency.
+The Company has been using ERP to integrate its various business processes within the Company and with its business partners.
+The Company continued to implement several projects in the supply chain to improve its efficiency and transparency.
 A comprehensive retail management solution was deployed across all dealerships to monitor and manage the distribution network.
 Digital manufacturing execution system has been introduced to improve automation, process control and traceability.

-As part of continuous improvement and to enhance information security, periodical audits are conducted by experts and control measures are taken.
-During the year, the Company enhanced the scope of ISO 27001:2005 certification and got it re–certified.
-Business continuity plan for major business critical applications has been implemented.
+As part of continuous improvement and to enhance information security, periodic audits are conducted by experts and necessary control measures are taken.
+During the year, the Company enhanced the scope of ISO 27001:2005 certification to all manufacturing units and sales offices.
+Business continuity plan for major business and design applications have been implemented and tested.